AllThingsSmitty/tweet-style-guide/README.md

 ## Abbreviations

 Abbreviations will be used as appropriate for readability purposes, e.g., Mr., Mrs., Dr., etc. Avoid the use of abbreviations that take away from the readibility of the tweet, e.g., yr. instead of year.
-In cases where truncated words may be used, e.g., info, et al., those will be determined based on style and available character space. **Non-standard abbreviations**, e.g., "p" as in "pretty", "rn" as in "right now", et al. should be used sparingly and with discretion.
+In cases where truncated words may be used, e.g., info, et al., those will be determined based on style and available character space. **Non-standard abbreviations**, e.g., "p" as in "pretty", "rn" as in "right now", "tbh" as in "to be honest", et al. should be used sparingly and with discretion.

 ### Acronyms